soyrochus/voicebrief/README.md

 2. Install `FFmpeg` using Homebrew: `brew install ffmpeg`.
 3. Verify the installation using the steps provided in the verification section.

-Ensure that `FFmpeg` is correctly installed and configured before proceeding with the usage of our program.
+Ensure that `FFmpeg` is correctly installed and configured before proceeding with the usage of 'voicebrief'.

 ## Contributing